Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Supplementary Proofs of Key Properties

 \begin{Prop}[Feasibility preservation of ASPIRE-Off] Suppose the initial profile $\bm a(0)$ is feasible, i.e., $\bm a(0)\in\mathcal{A}^{\mathrm{feas}}$ in \eqref{eq:A_feas_task_en}.
 Then every accepted update in ASPIRE-Off preserves feasibility: $\bm a(t)\in\mathcal{A}^{\mathrm{feas}}$ for all iterations $t$. \end{Prop}

-\begin{proof} In Alg.~\ref{Alg:TaskDPAsyncOff}, a candidate update $\bm a_i'(t)=(a_i^{\mathrm{cand}}(t),\bm a_{-i}(t))$ is accepted only if it satisfies the defining feasibility conditions in \eqref{eq:A_feas_task_en}, including worker exclusivity, budget feasibility, and the risk constraints.
+\begin{proof} In Alg.~\ref{Alg:TaskDPAsyncOff}, a best-response update $\big(a_i^{\mathrm{br}}(t),\bm a_{-i}(t)\big)$ is accepted only if $a_i^{\mathrm{br}}(t)\in\mathcal{A}^{\mathrm{uni}}_i(t)$, which by definition satisfies the feasibility conditions in \eqref{eq:A_feas_task_en}, including local budget feasibility, worker exclusivity, and the risk constraints.
 Since ASPIRE-Off commits at most one accepted update per round, the resulting profile $\bm a(t{+}1)$ remains feasible.
 The claim then follows by induction on $t$. \end{proof}

 \begin{Prop}[Finite-step convergence of ASPIRE-Off to a constrained NE] ASPIRE-Off terminates in finite steps and returns a constrained Nash equilibrium on $\mathcal{A}^{\mathrm{feas}}$. \end{Prop}